High-Redshift Galaxy Candidates at $z = 9-10$ as Revealed by JWST Observations of WHL0137-08: Results and Discussion

 \subsection{Spectral Energy Distribution (SED) Fitting}

 For each galaxy in our high-redshift sample, we estimate its physical properties using SED fitting.
+We performed SED fitting using the Bayesian Analysis of Galaxies for Physical Inference and Parameter EStimation \citep[\bagpipes;][]{bagpipes} Python package and the BayEsian Analysis of GaLaxy sEds \citep[\beagle;][]{beagle} tool with redshift as a free parameter.

-We first performed SED fitting using the \bagpipes\ \citep{bagpipes} Python package. \bagpipes\ generates model galaxy spectra over the multidimensional space of physical parameters and fits these to the photometric data using the \multinest\ nested sampling algorithm \citep{Feroz2008, Feroz2009, Feroz2013}. \bagpipes\ uses the stellar population synthesis models from the 2016 version of the BC03 \citep{BC03} models.
+\bagpipes\ generates model galaxy spectra over the multidimensional space of physical parameters and fits these to the photometric data using the \multinest\ nested sampling algorithm \citep{Feroz2008, Feroz2009, Feroz2013}. \bagpipes\ uses the stellar population synthesis models from the 2016 version of the BC03 \citep{BC03} models.
 These models were generated using a \cite{Kroupa2002} initial mass function (IMF) and include nebular line and continuum emission based on \cloudy\ \citep{Ferland2013}, with the logarithm of ionization parameter ($\log$ U) allowed to vary between $-4$ to $-2$.
 We perform our SED fitting using a delayed exponentially declining SFH where the star formation rate (SFR) is of the form SFR$(t) \propto t \ \exp{(-t/\tau)}$.
 Models assuming a constant star formation rate yield younger ages and higher sSFRs, as discussed below in \S\ref{sec:properties}.

 For SED fits constrained to be at low redshift ($z < 7$, we assume a Calzetti law \citep{Calzetti2000} for dust attenuation.
 For SED fits constrained to be a high redshift ($z > 7$), we assume a Small Magellanic Cloud (SMC) dust law \citep{Salim2018}.
 For both cases, we also include a second component to the dust model that includes birth-cloud dust attenuation that is a factor of two larger around \HII\ regions as in the general ISM within the galaxy's first 10 Myr.
 We allow dust extinction to range from $A_V$ = $0 - 5$ magnitudes and we vary metallicity in logarithmic space from $\log Z/\Zsun = 0.005 - 5$.
 Formation ages vary from 1 Myr to the age of the universe.